-You will receive a decision on your application in writing.
-This will be sent to the Global Office if you applied through us.
+You will receive a decision on your application by email.
 If you apply using the premium service, you should receive a decision on the day of your appointment and your visa will usually be posted to you in ten working days.

 Resits and Repeats

 You can apply for a visa extension in the UK.
 Please follow guidance from Step 1 on this page.